| |

 What You Can Do

-- Think about the way the products you consumed are shipped – if you’re visiting an island, how do you think the product in your hands got to where you are?
+• Think about the way the products you consume are shipped – if you’re visiting an island, how do you think the product in your hands got to where you are?

-- Vote with your dollar, your voice, and your ballot!
-Let it be known through your purchases, your voice, and your voting choices that you support the effort being made to slow down and combat climate change.
+• Vote with your dollar, your voice, and your ballot!
+Let it be known through your purchases, your voice, and your voting choices that you support the effort to slow down and combat climate change.

 Final Thoughts